-Counter urbanisation is said to occur when an urban area starts losing its population or when there is decrease in the population of an urban area.
+Urban growth or urbanisation refers to the growth in urban population in an area over the period of time.
+Whereas counter urbanisation is said to occur when an urban area starts losing its population or when there is decrease in the population of an urban area.
 In other words when population loss of urban core exceeds the population gain of the ring of agglomeration resulting in loss in overall population then counter urbanisation is said to take place.
-Whereas Urban growth or urbanisation refers to the growth in urban population in an area over the period of time.
-There are many factors when the natural urban population growth in an area might reduce temporarily or keep on declining for a long time.
-Prolonged decline in the population in an urban area is a matter of concern for municipalities and concerned authorities.

-Counter urbanisation can also be defined as a demographic or social process whereby people move from urban areas or urban centre to rural areas which is generally due to depreciation or overcrowding of inner city.
+It can also be defined as a demographic or social process whereby people move from urban areas to rural areas which is generally due to depreciation or overcrowding of inner city.
 This is the condition developed in cities of developed nations as a result of densification and high population growth due to natural growth and migration.
 This growth also leads to congestion is city to which people reacts by moving outside the cities.
 This is seen as an option by those who can afford to travel back to city daily for their work, on the other hand Counter Urbanisation is not seen in case of poor cities as poor cannot afford to travel a large distance daily and also because of the nature of work they do requires them to be in proximity of workplace.
-Population movement is also linked to growth rate as in large cities of developed countries the cost of living increases substantially.
-Urban center has one of the highest land prices and thus the rents paid by people living in downtown areas.
-People living in small towns and much more responsive & effective local government face less issues related to counter urbanization.

 Counter urbanisation is considered to be a negative sign for any urban area.
 Examples of areas undergoing counter urbanisation are very less as the overall population more or less remains same over the time or in a general case increases over time.
+One such example includes Newcastle-upon Tyne in Britain which underwent decrease in urban population because of the collapse of industrial activity with the core of city.
 There are number of factors responsible for counter urbanisation which include economic factors, social factors, increasing problems within city, crime rates, migration etc.

-Policies: Policies framed by local government in a small town can have a large-scale impact over both urban and rural areas.
-However the impact and the need to regulate activities is more in urban areas and medium towns as compared to rural areas.
+Policies: Policies framed by government can have a large-scale impact over both urban and rural areas.
+However the impact and the need to regulate activities is more in urban areas as compared to rural areas thus the visible difference is associated with cities.
 Shifting of polluting activities mainly industries, decentralisation of economic activities, redevelopment projects, population de-densification, increased taxes, inability to provide basic amenities, failure to control crimes, increase in land and housing price etc are responsible for loss of urban population.
 Government plays a large role in managing and providing the facilities and services which people require on a regular basis.

 Technology: Evolution of technology provided a more control over life for mankind, in many cases the need to travel decreased and thus the need to live within an urban area or to visit urban area also reduced in some cases.
 The rapidly growing concept of work from home is good enough for some to stay and work in rural area than to migrate to cities.
 Similarly mobile phones, better education and health services in rural areas decreases the need for migration to cities.